Skip to content

 ValidationResult,

-} from '@ikary/contract';
+} from '@ikary/cell-contract';

 API contracts

-@ikary/contract also exports HTTP route parameter types, query shapes, and response shapes for use in API handlers:
+@ikary/cell-contract also exports HTTP route parameter types, query shapes, and response shapes for use in API handlers:

 typescript